-MFC/T master's student intern should be placed at the internship site for therapy experiences with individuals, couples and families.
+MFT internship students should be placed at the internship site for therapy experiences with individuals, couples and families.
 This initial placement is a way to assess the student's readiness to work more and more independently.
-In the situation of home-based therapy, the MFC/T intern first shadows, then engages in co-therapy and over time, solo home-based therapy.
-It is important that these internship sites assure, before having an MFC/T master's student Intern function solo as home-based therapist, that the site supervisor has evaluated the MFC/T master's student' competency level and skill development as adequate for participation in a home-based therapy experience.
+Typical internship sites include community agencies and hospitals.
+The internship experience generally involves the MFT internship student first shadowing, then engaging in co-therapy and over time, solo therapy.
+This transition occurs because it is important for internship sites to assure that before having an MFT internship student function as a solo therapist, that the site supervisor has evaluated the MFT internship student competency level and skill development as adequate.